Cgameworld/DateChanger/README.md

 ![Mod use](datechangermod-preview.gif)

-This mod changes the offset value, so no game mechanics are affected
+This mod changes the offset value, so no game mechanics are effected